briochemc/AIBECS_demo/README.md

 3. **Start JupyterLab**

-    The final steo is just to start the JupyterLab.
+    The final step is to start JupyterLab.
     First, make sure you are in the normal Julia REPL mode (i.e., press `delete` if you are in `pkg` mode.)

-     tell Julia that you want to "use" IJulia and then you can install and start JupyterLab by simply typing `jupyerlab()` in Julia.
-It should look like:
+    Then, tell Julia that you want to "use" IJulia:

     ```julia
     julia> using IJulia

-    julia> jupyterlab()
     ```

     Note you can just copy paste the code above (including the `julia>` bits), and the REPL will know to not paste those automatically.
     Everytime a package is used for the first time, Julia will precompile it (which can take a few seconds to minutes, depending on the package — don't worry, just let it finish).

+    and finally tall Julia to install and start JupyterLab by simply typing `jupyerlab()` in Julia.
+It should look like:

+    ```julia
+    julia> jupyterlab()
+    ```

     If Julia asks you if you want Conda to install JupyterLab, just say "yes" (i.e., type `y`).
     After a couple seconds/minutes of downloads and installations, you should be all set up and a browser window should open with JupyterLab!

-    Just navigate to the notebook within JupyterLab and double-click it, and now you should be able to just follow the notebook from hereon!
+    Just navigate to the notebook within the JupyterLab of your browser and double-click on the notebook!